 Compensates for privilege

 Life is a marathon, but minority runners often start the race from further back than do whites.
 The fact is that people are not born onto even playing fields, and race often widens the divide between competitors.
 Affirmative action is a kind of compensatory justice, by making up for America’s history of racial discrimination and giving minorities a leg up.
 This was President Johnson’s thinking when he signed the 1965 Voting Rights Act, allowing African Americans to exercise their right to vote.
 As he stated: “You do not take a person who, for years, has been hobbled by chains and liberate him, bring him up to the starting line of a race, and then say, ‘You are free to compete…’ and still justly believe that you have been completely fair.”
 This policy helps give minorities the necessary boost to bring them to the starting line where privileged people already stand.

-The Bottom Line: Affirmative action gives minorities a better chance of moving up in the world and enhances institutional environments, yet it may come at the expense of other equally deserving people.
+The Bottom Line: Affirmative action gives minorities – and even white women – a better chance of moving up in the world and enhances institutional environments, yet it may come at the expense of other equally deserving people.
 How has the policy impacted you?